 Quite simply, minimalists live in white cubes and own nothing.
-We want for nothing, we lust for nothing and we live in void free of hangups, intention, our anything dear.
+We want for nothing, we lust for nothing, and we live in a void free of hangups, intention, our anything dear.
 Minimalists feel a tremendous amount of pain with the thought of acquiring a new object.

 If you believed that, you're ridiculous.
 However, all of those things are reasons I've heard from my peers to defend why they "could never be a minimalist."

 Being a minimalist doesn't have anything to do with depriving yourself, making do, or going without.
 It means living with what you need.
 If your passion is philately (stamp collecting), then you need stamp mounts, magnifiers and other philatelic supplies.
 You don't have to go without those things because you're a minimalist.

 In today's society, the value we assign to things and the quantity of things we have is a little bit misaligned.

 In the city where I live, there is a self-storage building on every third corner.
 Some people have a legitimate need to store excess goods, but the majority of people are using these facilities because they have so many possessions that they can't fit them within their primary living quarters.
 Proof of this can be found in the phenomenon that is reality TV Storage Wars, Auction Hunters, American Pickers, Pawn Stars, etc. The list goes on and on.

 Minimalism means being purpose driven and allows you to be more mindful of the decisions you make surrounding the things you own.